Accessibility Accessibility icon

 • Footwear Modifications: Wearing shoes with a soft, spacious toe box and low heels helps reduce pressure and accommodate the natural alignment of the toes.

-• Orthotic Devices: Custom or over-the-counter orthotics can support proper foot alignment and relieve stress on the affected toe joints.
+• Orthotic Devices: Custom orthotics or over-the-counter inserts can support proper foot alignment and relieve stress on the affected toe joints.

 • Padding and Taping: Using straps, cushions, or non-medicated corn pads can help reduce friction, pressure, and discomfort.